 If you find yourself taking out debt to afford a new luxury, then you’ve likely taken your spending too far and are experiencing lifestyle creep.
 Although you might be able to afford the monthly payments, that doesn’t mean that you can truly afford something.
 Consider this carefully before taking on new debt.

 You don’t want to trap yourself in a paycheck-to-paycheck cycle due to new debts.
 In fact, you might want to put your extra income towards paying off old debts!

 A budget can help you monitor your spending and help you stay on track.
 If you want to avoid lifestyle inflation, implementing a budget is the most effective option.

 Take advantage of our many budgeting resources when you are first learning how to build a budget that works for you.
-Not all budgeting strategies will work for you, so explore your options before getting started.
+Not all budgeting strategies will be ideal, so explore your options before getting started.

-When you are adding new luxuries to your life, weigh the benefits against your long term goals.
-In most cases, you’ll choose to pass up the convenience of a new lifestyle upgrade in favor of your long term financial stability.
+When you are adding new luxuries to your life, weigh your standard of living against the benefits of your long-term goals.
+In most cases, you’ll choose to pass up the convenience of a new lifestyle upgrade in favor of your long-term financial stability.

 As you avoid lifestyle inflation, you can also read Clever Girl Finance to find answers to your questions.
 We offer practical advice about budgeting, investing your money, and even free financial courses.